sameeragarwal/blinkdb/README.md

+# BlinkDB
-# BlinkDB: Queries with Bounded Errors and Bounded Response Times on Very Large Data
+## Queries with Bounded Errors and Bounded Response Times on Very Large Data

 BlinkDB is a large-scale data warehouse system built on Shark and Spark and is designed to be compatible with Apache Hive.
 It can answer HiveQL queries up to 200-300 times faster than Hive